 |

-Johnston Street main intersection at Booth Street.
+Johnston Street main intersection at Booth Street in 1888.
 The Presbyterian church is under construction.

 Original